violet-g/e-health/README.md

 That should be about everything you need to get the server up and running, as well as to get some pre-made users.

+IMPORTANT NOTICE: When running with debug=False in settings.py static files aren't loading and the application does not work properly.
+We noticed this issue later on and did not have enough time to fix it.
+For the purpose of testing the application with debug=True, even though that is not advised in the production stage.

 Quick guide for using the website:

 The URL to the websites login page is: http://zdravko.pythonanywhere.com/ehealth/